privacy-scaling-explorations/multisetups/README.md

 2. Ease of use for contributors:

-    - Contributors should only have to run **two** commands to participate in the ceremony.
+    - Contributors should only have to run a few commands to participate in the ceremony.
 Moreover, the software will be Dockerised for maximum ease-of-use.